stackb/rules_proto/README.md

 > Gazelle works by visiting each package in your workspace; configuration is
 > done "on the way in" whereas actual rule generation is done "on the way out".
-> Therefore, gazelle configuration if a subdirectory inherits that from its
+> Therefore, gazelle configuration of a subdirectory inherits that from its
 > parents.
-As such, directives placed in the root `BUILD.bazel` file apply the
+As such, directives placed in the root `BUILD.bazel` file apply to
-> entire workspace.
+> the entire workspace.

 ```python
 # gazelle:proto_rule proto_compile implementation stackb:rules_proto:proto_compile